 The Alai valley is also extremely popular among climbers who stop by to acclimatize before conquering of the Peak of Lenin.
 Gorgeous lakes fringed with yurts sit at the base of towering 7000 m peaks, offering some of the world’s most splendid mountain views at every turn.
 The Alai valley a marvelous corner of Central Asia that is entirely unknown, unspoilt, cheap to visit and ready for exploration.

 WHAT TO DO IN ALAI

 Alai Valley area has beautiful lakes like Kolduk Lake and Tulpak Kol and several many hidden in the mountain gorges together with amazing rivers.
 Kolduk Lake is located outside the valley area on the road between Osh and Alai, east from the small village of Kolduk.
 Locals go fishing and enjoy their free time there.
 Also, residents go to Jailoos with yurts to find good pasture for livestock and spend the whole summer there.
 Tulpak Kol lies on the way to Lenin peak at an altitude of 3500 m in the mountains of the Trans-Alay Range.

 The museum for Kurmanjan Datka is located in the Gulcha village, also at the road between the actual alay valley and Osh.
 Gulcha is also the administrative center of Alay district.
 Kurmanjan datka was a remarkable woman and was named Queen of Alay when she ruled this region after the death of her husband, Alymbek Datka.
-With her rule in 1876 Southern Kyrgyzstan became part of Tsarist Russia.
+With her rule in 1876, Southern Kyrgyzstan became a part of the Tsarist Russia.

 The trekking period in the Alay Mountains starts in early-to-mid June and lasts until mid-September.
 The high season takes place in July and August when temperatures are warm and the mountain tracks are fully free of snow.
 As a curiosity when crossing the valley, pay attention to the Kyzyl-Suu river – the water in it is indeed sometimes red from the erosion of reddish soil.
 Trekking activities go from a day hike all the way to several day hikes where you can experience area’s alpine lakes, snow-covered peak scenes, as well as cultural highlights.